Ceeyar/liquid-thought-shoping-cart/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.
+### `NB NB: Getting started`

+One the project starts running the first page will be Home, since this page is not part of the test please click on the `products` link to get start

 ### `yarn test`